 You can send your Confirmation Statement online or by post, which costs £13 and £40, respectively.

-You will receive an email alert or a reminder letter to your company’s registered office when your statement is due.
+When your statement is due, you will receive an email alert or a reminder letter to your company’s registered office.

-This will usually be a year after either the date your company incorporated or the date you filed your last annual return or Confirmation Statement.
+This will usually be a year after your company is incorporated or the date you filed your last annual return or Confirmation Statement.

 You can submit your Confirmation Statement up to two weeks (14 days) after your due date.